neon-x-hub/yaml-css/README.md

    ```

    - Replace `styles.yaml` with your actual file name.
-   - Replace `output.css` with your desired output file name for the generated CSS.
+   - Replace `output.scss` with your desired output file name for the generated CSS/SCSS.

 **Example YAML Structure:**